-Completion of the new building coincided with the arrival of a new pastor: the Reverend Ralph Gerber.
+For many, a new church begins when the “church” is built.
+In the case of Church of the Cross, this is particularly true because completion of the new building coincided with the arrival of a new pastor: Reverend Ralph Gerber.
 Ralph and Elinor Gerber moved into the manse in September 1959, and for the next 21 years would shepherd the new church from infancy to young adulthood.
-Rev. Gerber was installed on October 4, 1959, and the church held its first service in the new Fellowship Hall on Christmas Eve of that year.
+Rev. Gerber was installed on October 4, 1959, and the church held its first service in what is now Fellowship Hall on Christmas Eve of that year.
 The formal dedication would come three weeks later on January 10, 1960.

 In the five years from 1959 to 1964, church membership increased from 245 to 831.
+In 1964 alone, 178 new members were added, and ten adults and thirty-nine children were baptized.
+There were 64 young people in the Junior Choir — nearly triple the number of adult voices.
+Expansion was not just desired — it was essential.
 Working from one of Hunter’s concepts, architect and congregation member Irving Dana went to work on plans for a new sanctuary.
-The new sanctuary was ready for occupancy on Easter Sunday of 1966.
+In 1965, the loan for the first building was paid off and new loans taken out for construction on the church addition.
+After several construction delays (including a six-week long strike by construction workers), the new sanctuary was ready for occupancy on Easter Sunday of 1966.

-By 1974, the church had ten separate choirs and a full time minister of music was clearly needed.
-Dana Sloan recalls that it was the congregation’s strong commitment to and love of music that was a deciding factor in his decision to answer that call.
+By 1974, the church had ten separate choirs and a full-time minister of music was clearly needed.
+Dana Sloan recalls that it was the congregation’s strong commitment to, and love of music that was a deciding factor in his decision to answer that call.
 His arrival would elevate the music programs at Church of the Cross to new levels and establish its identity as “the church with the music” that is maintained even today.
-In addition to building an outstanding music program featuring superior vocal and bell choirs for adults, children and youth, including performances at the National Cathedral in Washington, D.C., Dana Sloan created the hugely successful Vesper Concert Series.
-Now in existence for over 30 years, the Vesper Concert Series features the many talented young artists performing and sustaining vibrant careers, both nationally and internationally, who grew up or live in Nebraska.

-In 1980 Richard (Dick) Murdoch answered a call as Minister of Christian Education.
-He was installed as co-pastor with Ralph Gerber, as Reverend Gerber moved toward retirement.
-After Rev. Gerber’s retirement the Reverend Leslie Borsay joined the church in August 1982 as co-pastor with Reverend Murdoch.
+Three years later, Richard (Dick) Murdoch answered a call as Minister of Christian Education.
+In 1980, he was installed as co-pastor with Ralph Gerber, as Reverend Gerber moved toward retirement.
+It was a successful partnership, and, at their 1981 retreat, the Session voted to retain the co-pastorship model after Rev. Gerber’s retirement.
+The Reverend Leslie Borsay joined the church in August 1982 as co-pastor with Reverend Murdoch.

-In 1985 both Reverend Murdoch and Reverend Borsay accepted new calls.
-Dr. Kirk Ryckman accepted the call to become the church’s next pastor and was installed in 1987.
-Under Dr. Ryckman’s leadership attendance remained high at worship and church events.
-In the following years new fellowship opportunities and the Wednesday evening Cornerstone education program were created.
+Attendance remained high at worship and church events.
+New fellowship opportunities were created.
 The Advent dinner established itself as the church’s single most successful annual event.
 A new emphasis emerged on Evangelism and Mission.
-Young people were attracted to youth groups under the guidance of the new associate pastor, Reverend Ronnie Osborne.
-As the 1990s ended, Reverend Osborne answered a call in Georgia and two new associate pastors were added to the church clergy.
+Young people were attracted to youth group under the guidance of the new associate pastor, Reverend Ronnie Osborne.
+As the 1990s ended, the church reluctantly released him to answer a call in Georgia.
+At the beginning of the new century, two new associate pastors were added to the church clergy.
 In 2000, Dr. Nancy Redman (Caring Ministries) and Regina Maas (Educational Ministries) joined the staff.

 The transition began with the hiring of Kristi Treu as the new music director and Rock Sumner as the new business manager in August 2014.
-Dana Sloan agreed to stay on part time as the church organist and to assist Mrs. Treu while she settled in to her new responsibilities.
-A recently retired pastor, Reverend Lynda Dinsdale, agreed to accept a temporary, year to year associate pastor position with the church.
+Dana Sloan agreed to stay on part time as the church organist and to assist Mrs. Treu while she settled into her new responsibilities.
+Next the pastor nominating committee came up with a novel solution for the position of associate pastor.
+Deciding it would be best to allow our next head of staff to have input into the selection of any associate pastor, the committee sought a temporary associate pastor, one who did not intend to remain indefinitely.
+A recently retired pastor, Lynda Dinsdale, agreed to accept a temporary, year to year associate pastor position with the church.
 This arrangement also enabled her to return from Texas to her home state of Nebraska.
 Reverend Dinsdale assumed the position of transitional associate pastor in July of 2014.

 In a departure from its regular order, the Presbytery accepted the church’s plan to allow Dr. Ryckman to delay his retirement until a new pastor could be called and to permit him to temporarily work with that new pastor to facilitate a smooth transition.
-Dr. Marshall Zieman accepted our call and became the pastor in January of 2015.
-Dr. Zieman was found to be the perfect replacement.
-Dr. Ryckman and Dr. Zieman quickly became friends and collaborated for several weeks as the church seamlessly transitioned to its new pastor.
-A grateful congregation turned out en masse to honor Kirk Ryckman and to celebrate his 28 years of faithful, dedicated service to our church.
+After an extensive search, our prayers were answered when Dr. Marshall Zieman was found to be the perfect replacement.
+Dr. Zieman accepted our call and became the pastor in January of 2015.
+Dr. Ryckman and Dr. Zieman collaborated for several weeks to support Church of the Cross in a seamless transition to its new pastor.
+A grateful congregation turned out to honor Kirk Ryckman and celebrate his 28 years of faithful, dedicated service to our church.